Cedric-Perauer/Semi_Automatic_Keypoint_Labeling/README.md

 In order to use auto labeling :
 download the .pt weights of the neural net by running the .sh file in the RektNet/ folder.

-We use the [MIT](https://github.com/cv-core/MIT-Driverless-CV-TrainingInfra/tree/master/RektNet) dataset as provided in this repo.
+We use the [MIT](https://github.com/cv-core/MIT-Driverless-CV-TrainingInfra/tree/master/RektNet) dataset as provided in their repo.

 You might need to rename the folder to unlabeled dependig on the download.